2017 Clinical Update in Endocrinology Symposium

 Children’s Hospital and Health System and The Medical College of Wisconsin fully intend to comply with the legal requirements of the Americans with Disabilities Act.
 If any participant of the conference is in need of accommodation, please call (414) 777-7661.

-Please note there is a $5.00 processing fee for all electronic registrations.
+Please note there is a $8.00 non-refundable processing fee on all registrations.

 - Internal medicine physicians

 - Family medicine physicians

 - Internal and family medicine residents and endocrinology fellows

 - Physician Assistants

 - Current management of diabetes with a goal of improving diabetes care metrics without producing harm.
 Use the ever-expanding group of medications properly.

 - The management of obesity with a goal of decreasing the complications of this difficult problem.
 Be able to identify when drugs or surgery are used in addition to lifestyle changes.

 - The detection and management of androgen abuse with a goal of preventing this from harming their patients.
 Be able to list the clues to this condition.

 - The management and prevention of osteoporosis, other calcium and bone problems with the goal of treating the correct patients and avoiding over-treatment or inappropriate treatment that may lead to harm.
 Be able to list who should be treated for osteoporosis.